Structured Video-Language Modeling with Temporal Grouping and Spatial Grounding: Related Work

-\textbf{Video temporal modeling.} In contrast to images, videos contain a sequence of dynamic frames and how to model temporal information is critical in video understanding~\cite{feichtenhofer2019slowfast,bertasius2021space,tran2014c3d,alwassel2021tsp,zhang2022unsupervised,qian2022teg}.
-Specifically, TSP~\cite{alwassel2021tsp} learns temporal information via predicting clips inside or outside the action with substantial annotations while PAL~\cite{zhang2022unsupervised} aligns features of pasted pseudo action regions from two synthetic videos.
+\textbf{Video temporal modeling.} In contrast to images, videos contain a sequence of dynamic frames and how to model temporal information is critical in video understanding~\citep{feichtenhofer2019slowfast,bertasius2021space,tran2014c3d,alwassel2021tsp,zhang2022unsupervised,qian2022teg}.
+Specifically, TSP~\citep{alwassel2021tsp} learns temporal information via predicting clips inside or outside the action with substantial annotations.
+PAL~\citep{zhang2022unsupervised} aligns features of pasted pseudo action regions from two synthetic videos.
+BSP~\citep{xu2021boundary} introduces a novel boundary-sensitive pretext task via classifying the boundary types of synthetic videos.
 These techniques are elaborately designed for training models on long videos such as movies or TV dramas, which contains natural scene changes.
-However, few of them have been considered in video-language pre-training since the majority of the dataset contains short videos which feature repeated frames and are lacking in temporal differences.
-In this work, we develop a temporal grouping method to learn temporal-aware clip features in video-language self-supervised learning.
+However, few of them have been considered in video-language pre-training since the majority of video-language datasets contains short videos with repeated frames and are lacking in temporal differences.
+Instead, we develop a temporal grouping method to learn temporal-aware clip features in a self-supervised manner.
 We show that features extracted from explicitly temporal modeling achieve significant improvements in not only temporal action localization tasks, but also coarse-grained reasoning and understanding tasks such as video question answering and video action recognition.